Looking at Link Behavior Information

 A computer-implemented method includes receiving a request for a web page; retrieving information associated with the web page, wherein the information comprises a link and one or more link placeholders associated with the link; determining context information associated with the computing device; generating, based on the context information, behavior information for the link; and populating at least one of the one or more link placeholders with the behavior information.

-It’s possible that the approach they came up with may have been put into place to understand link behaviors on sites outside of Google as well, and possibly help to adjust how information from links might be displayed by Google browsers on devices that might not otherwise support and display such information.
+The approach they came up with may have been put into place to understand link behaviors on sites outside of Google and possibly help adjust how Google browsers might display information from links on devices that might not otherwise support and display such information.

-It’s not completely clear how this more sophisticated analysis of links might impact search rankings and results, except possibly to make Google’s index more aware of information that might surface upon a page only when a link is clicked, but I think it helps to be aware of this deeper approach from Google of understanding how links work, and the behaviors associated with them.
+It’s not completely clear how this more sophisticated analysis of links might impact search rankings and results, except possibly to make Google’s index more aware of information that might surface upon a page only when a link is clicked.
+Still, I think it helps to be aware of this deeper approach from Google of understanding how links work and the behaviors associated with them.